 Our Teacher Advisor (T.A.) program represents an integral element of our mission.
 Each Teacher Advisor is the advocate and role model in the lives of the students in their care.
-They support these students academically and socially throughout their secondary

-In wrthership with parents, they help guide students to flourish and grow into cul young men and women who can contribute positively to the world.
+They support these students academically and socially throughout their secondary journey.
+In partnership with parents, they help guide students to flourish and grow into thoughtful young men and women who can contribute positively to the world.

-College we challenge our students to be people of courage and action, and to At find their voice and place in the world.
+At Marian College we challenge our students to be people of courage and action, and to find their voice and place in the world.